guocong231/Web-Crawled-Corpus-for-English-Chinese-NMT/README.md

 # Web-Crawled-Corpus-for-English-Chinese-NMT

-We have built our own KEKE corpus.
+We have built our own WCC-EC corpus.
 There are 341K total pairs of sentences.

 If you would like to obtain all the data, please contact the following email address while ensuring that it is for your own use only and for research purposes only.
-KEKE is distributed under the following license.
+WCC-EC is distributed under the following license.

-Terms of Use for KEKE
+Terms of Use for WCC-EC

 We will provide KEKE data (Hereinafter referred to as "this data.") subject to your acceptance of these Terms of Use.
 We assume that you have agreed to these Terms of Use when you start using this data (including downloads).